 In 2007 Chaplain Shimotsu served as the command chaplain on USS BONHOMME RICHARD (LHD 6) in San Diego, California, a tour that included assignment as an individual augmentee to the Warrior Transition Program in Camp Arifjan, Kuwait.
-He then served as the Deputy Fleet Chaplain, U.S. Fleet Forces Command; the Fleet Chaplain, Seventh Fleet; and from June 2014 until June 2016, the Pacific Fleet Chaplain with additional duties to the U.S. Pacific Command.
+He then served as the Deputy Fleet Chaplain, U.S. Fleet Forces Command; the Fleet Chaplain, Seventh Fleet; and from June 2014 until June 2016, the Pacific Fleet Chaplain with additional duties to the U.S. Indo-Pacific Command.

 His personal decorations include the Legion of Merit (2 awards), Meritorious Service Medal (2 awards), the Navy Commendation Medal (5 awards), and the Navy and Marine Corps Achievement Medal.